 This course is an introductory exposure to the creative process using multiple medias of music, video, and lights.
 Basic sound/video editing skills and creative design will be explored and coupled with creating synchronized compositions.
-Basic theatre lighting concept design and control will then be combined to create synchronized multi-media composition presentations.
+Basic theatre lighting concept design and control will then be combined to create synchronized multimedia composition presentations.
 The thematic creations are open to any style including club, techno, hip-hop, classic, etc. Students will have access to labs and presentations spaces to create and perform their creations.
 (Prerequisites: None).
-(3 C).
-MNTC: Goal 2/Critical Thinking, Goal 6/the Humanities and the Fine Arts

-MUSC 1003 Music, Video, Lights II
+MUSC 1003 Music, Video, Lights II 3 credits: 3 hours lecture/week - 3 hours lab/week

 This course is a continuation of MUSC 1002: Music, Video Lights.
 This hands-on course will provide additional exploration of creativity.
 The class will focus on public performances of new media creations.
 (Prerequisites: MUSC 1002).
-(3 C).